Church in Lombard Romanesque style.

-To get news of this change, we must refer to the ancient parish church of San Martino di Dusino, which existed before 941.
-The parishes were the first true parishes, and they had almost all rights to this day.
-They were centers of plebs, that is of population, where religion was taught and also the civil sciences.
+For news of this change, we must refer to the ancient parish church of S. Martino di Dusino, which already existed before 941.

-From the chief town of the Pieve di S. Martino di Dusino, other minor parishes were involved: namely that of S. Pietro, of S. Giovanni, of S. Andrea, of S. Secondo a Ferrere, of VaIfenera, of Villata, of Cellarengo, of the Palazzo Valgorrera, of S. Felice in Villanova, of S. Paolo, of S. Pietro di Solbrito.
-Also, worthy of mention is the prevailing of Corveglia, which belonged to the regular monks of St. Agostino.
+Other minor parishes depended on the Pieve di S. Martino di Dusino: namely those of S. Pietro, S. Giovanni, S. Andrea, S. Secondo in Ferrere, and, moreover, of VaIfenera, Villata, Cellarengo, Palazzo Valgorrera, S. Felice in Villanova, S. Paolo, S. Pietro di Solbrito.
+Also, worthy of mention is the prevailing of Corveglia, which belonged to the regular monks monks of St. Augustine.

-In the second half of the 1500s, the parish church of S. Martino di Dusino, with the relative benefit, was transferred to Villanova and subjugated to the authority of the Arch priest.
+In the second half of the 1500s, the parish church of S. Martino di Dusino, with the relative benefit, was transferred to Villanova and submitted to the authority of the provostry.

-The reasons that led to this transfer are not clear.
-Of course, since then, religious assistance became worse for Dusino, and the resulting Chaplain, under the title of S. Rocco, had to become a branch of another church; that is, the ancient parish, as a mother, had thus become the daughter of the Archpriesture of St. Martin in Villanova.
+The reasons that led to this transfer are unclear.
+Certainly, from then on, religious assistance became worse for Dusino, and the resulting Chaplaincy, under the title of St. Rocco, had to become a branch of another church; that is, the ancient parish, from mother had thus become a daughter of the Archpriesthood of St. Martin in Villanova.

-In 1585, Monsignor Angelo Peruzzi, bishop of Sarsina (1), as an apostolic visitor to Dusino, "no longer finds the arch priest church, but only the Chapel of S. Rocco, in which Mass is celebrated every holiday, by a priest sent and, expensed by the Arch priest of St. Martin of Villanova, which has the obligation, because his arch priest, once was in Dusino" (2).
+In 1585, Monsignor Angelo Peruzzi, bishop of Sarsina (1), as an apostolic visitor to Dusino, "no longer finds the archpriestly church, but only the Chapel of S. Rocco, in which Mass is celebrated every holiday, by a priest sent and, expensed by the Archpriest of St. Martin of Villanova, which has the obligation, because his Archpriesthood, once was in Dusino" (2).

-Of great value are the paintings of the Moncalvo, representing Christmas and the Immaculate, and that of the Madonna del Rosario.
+Of great value are the paintings of the Moncalvo, representing Christmas and the Immaculate Conception, and that of Our Lady of the Rosary.
 But above all we must remember a painting representing the Virgin with the Angels and Saints, rightly attributed to Macrino d'Alba.

-The frescoes of the presbytery and choir, good for drawing, vivacity and harmony of colors and well-preserved, were painted by Peretti in 1825.
-The church is also furnished with precious ornaments and furnishings for invoice and material, carefully preserved, in excellent condition.
+The frescoes of the presbytery and choir, good in design, vividness and harmony of hues and well preserved, were painted by Peretti in 1825.
+The church is also furnished with vestments and furnishings precious in workmanship and material, diligently preserved, in excellent condition.